Coronavirus latest: EU leaders want large recovery fund, stall on details | DW | 23.04.2020

 The EU leaders also endorsed a previous deal on a shorter-term €540 billion package and called for it to be operational by the beginning of June.

-The bloc's "Joint Roadmap for Recovery" calls for an "unprecedented investment effort," Michel said in a statement.
+The bloc also signed off on its "Joint Roadmap for Recovery," which calls for an "unprecedented investment effort," Michel said in a statement.
+This is a more broad mission statement, where financial details are conspicuous by their absence, talking about plans to rebuild the economy once the pandemic eases.

 18:28 Italy's Giuseppe Conte hailed "unthinkable" progress following a EU video summit on the bloc's coronavirus response.